APCSPrinciples/LED_IOT/README.md

 - 1 *digital 13 off* block from the *Motion* tab
 - 1 *> (greater than)* block from the *Operators* tab
 ![](IOT7.png)

+## Step 5: Click on the left and right of the remote pad
 You should now be able to turn the LED on and off from the remote computer using the remote pad

 ### Step 6: Submit the finished program